We’re thinking that today might be an ‘add to my cart’ kind of day and we couldn’t help but share our 10 latest African-made finds!

 What’s more satisfying than shopping for groceries?
 Ok, there’s a very long list!
 But saving the planet while you do it makes it a little more bearable.
-Karoline crafts these delightful shweshwe pouches filled with FIVE shopping bags (three shoppers, two see-through net bags for veg).
-Perfect for your journey towards a zero-waste lifestyle
+Karoline crafts these delightful shweshwe pouches containing FIVE reusable mesh bags for your fresh produce.
+The pouch clips to your handbag for easy access: perfect for your journey towards a zero-waste lifestyle.

 Where?
 Contact Karoline on +27 83 745 3060 or firstname.lastname@example.org

 Classic but contemporary, these genuine leather uppers feature currently oh-so-desirable rose gold buckles and straps, and sport breathable lining for summer days

 Remember video games?
 This sweatshirt references the games outside the local corner store that required ‘2 bop’, (the South African version of 2 ‘bob’ or shillings) to play.
 Yeah… it’s a boy thing!

 Yvonne Robinson captures nostalgia on wooden postcards, ready for you to share views with your loved ones all over the world which they can then keep to add a little South African beauty to their homes